software-mansion/radon-ide/packages/vscode-extension/src/assets/README.md

 ### How to prepare an iOS mask

 Apple provides masks as vector `.pdf` files.
-You need to convert the .pdf file to .svg.
-Online converters like "pdf to svg" work just fine.
+You need to convert the .pdf file to .png in case of a mask and .webp in case of a frame.